 I share you where you can find Roman history in Jordan and how to visit it yourself.
 I share practical tips on the Roman sights in Jordan and how what to look out for.

 I paid for everything in full myself.
 I was not paid or sponsored.
 All my opinions and experiences are my own.

 Probe around the Globe does use affiliate links.
 If you decide to follow one of my links and make a purchase, I’ll earn a small commission.
 This is at no extra cost to you.

 Short Roman history in Jordan

-Since 63 BCE, the area of Jordan, Palestine and Syria were under Roman rule.
+Since 63 BCE, the area of Jordan, Palestine, and Syria was under Roman rule.
 This lasted for over 4 centuries and left us with extensive Roman remains in the region.
-The cities of Philadelphia (modern Amman), Gerasa (modern Jerash), Gadara (Umm Qais) and Pella and Arbila (modern Irbid) were part of the Roman Decapolis League.
+The cities of Philadelphia (modern Amman), Gerasa (modern Jerash), Gadara (Umm Qais), and Pella and Arbila (modern Irbid) were part of the Roman Decapolis League.

 Although the local people of the time transitioned from Greek to Latin languages and also (needed) to adopt the Roman gods and religion, this period was one of peace in the region.

 Most travelers start their Jordan trip in Amman or at some point cross the capital of Jordan.
 And for good reason.
 Amman feels like the center of Jordan with its never-ending flow of traffic, falafel vendors, and honking taxis.
 As a tourist destination, Amman is a great hub to explore this part of Jordan.